 What Constitutes Mortgage Fraud?

-Since federal statutes do not reference mortgage fraud directly, mortgage fraud schemes typically are prosecuted as under the bank fraudwire fraud or mail fraud statutes.
+Since federal statutes do not reference mortgage fraud directly, mortgage fraud schemes typically are prosecuted as under the bank fraud, wire fraud or mail fraud statutes.

 Illegal mortgage schemes are complex prosecutions that usually involve mortgage industry professionals and private individuals working together to commit fraud.
 A significant percentage of mortgage applications contain erroneous information, but simple errors and omissions can cross over into criminality when they are done intentionally by the participants.

 For individuals, mortgage fraud occurs through lying or intentionally leaving out significant information when applying for and being approved for housing loans.
-Either the federal government or the state of Illinois can prosecute crimes that fall under the umbrella of mortgage fraud.
+Either the federal government or the state of Florida can prosecute crimes that fall under the umbrella of mortgage fraud.

-The Illinois Mortgage Fraud Task Force has authority to probe all parts of residential real estate transactions, including property listings, closings, and sales transactions.
+The Mortgage Fraud Task Force has authority to probe all parts of residential real estate transactions, including property listings, closings, and sales transactions.
 The task force has taken punitive action against more than 100 people and has assessed fines of more than $2 million.

-Types of Mortgage Fraud
+Types of Federal Bank Fraud

 Mortgage fraud generally involves two parties: someone submitting a mortgage application and a bank or other financial institution that uses the information on the application to grant a loan.
 Several different types of activities — such as knowingly submitting a false income statement, false appraisals or other documentation — can constitute mortgage fraud.